 Doctors sometimes do not mention hair loss as a side effect because some deem it ‘cosmetic’ so it is always sensible read the small print in the drug manufacturer’s warnings.
 If in doubt, you should ask your pharmacist to explain things fully to you.

-Below is a list of common conditions that patients are prescribed medications which may have hair loss as a side effect (excluding drugs for cancer treatment).
-If you are suffering from any of these and taking medications or considering taking medications, it is advisable to ask you doctor about hair loss.
-It may be possible to substitute drugs for a type with less or no risk of hair loss, or it may be possible to supplement the medications with proven hair loss treatments.
+Below is a list of common conditions that patients are prescribed medications for which may have hair loss as a side effect (excluding drugs for cancer treatment).
+If you are suffering from any of these issues and are taking medication or considering taking medications, it is advisable to ask you doctor about the subsequent shedding.
+It may be possible to substitute drugs for a type with less or no risk of hair fall, or it may be possible to supplement the medications with proven hair loss treatments.

 Acne (All drugs derived from vitamin A as treatments for acne or other conditions)